somefoolouthere/lambda-admin-module/README.md

 ## Custom Bad Words

-You can add your own words to be against the "No Bad Words" rule by editing admin-bannedwords.json, located in lambdaplayers within your game's data folder.
+You can add your own words to be against the "No Bad Words" rule by editing admin-bannedwords.json, located in garrysmod/data/lambdaplayers.

 Example JSON